Skip to content

 echo nautobot-device-lifecycle-mgmt >> local_requirements.txt

-Once installed, the plugin needs to be enabled in your Nautobot configuration.
+Once installed, the app needs to be enabled in your Nautobot configuration.
 The following block of code below shows the additional configuration required to be added to your nautobot_config.py file:

 • Append "nautobot_device_lifecycle_mgmt" to the PLUGINS list.